nativelibs4java/Scalaxy/Reified/README.md

 # How can it be faster?

+## Caveat: compilation overhead

-First off, re-compiling and evaluating reified functions is only faster if you indent to evaluate them enough times to overcome the overhead of firing the compiler (expect around 70 ms to compile one of the example ASTs below).
+First off, re-compiling and evaluating reified functions is only faster if you indent to evaluate them enough times to overcome the overhead of firing the compiler (expect around 70 ms to compile one of the example ASTs below on a MacBook Pro 2012 with Scala 2.10.2).

+## A silly example

 That said, take the following example:
 ```scala